QtSignalProcessing/LocoTracker/README.md

 2.Minmin Shen, Paul Szyszka, Oliver Deussen, C. Giovanni Galizia, Dorit Merhof, “Automated Tracking and Analysis of Behavior in Restrained Insects”, Journal of Neuroscience Methods, vol. 239, pp. 194-205, Jan.
 2015.

-Youtube link of the snapshot of this program: https://www.youtube.com/watch?v=PF2FALawKV0
+Youtube link of the screenshot  of this program: https://www.youtube.com/watch?v=PF2FALawKV0

 User mannual of the program will be available soon.